siddht4/linux-kernel-utilities/README.md

 # Linux Kernel Utilities
 ##Script Descriptions##
-###cupdate_ubuntu_kernel.sh###
+###update_ubuntu_kernel.sh###
 Bash script that will poll https://kernel.ubuntu.com for available precompiled kernels and present the user with a menu for selection.
 It is set to currently filter for kernels at v4.
 Both **generic** and **lowlatency** choices are provided.

 ###compile_linux_kernel.sh###
 Bash script that will poll http://www.kernel.org for available kernels and present the user with an xconfig GUI for manually selecting options.